ccev/TrafficLight/README.md

 ## Setup

 - It's made to be used on your local computer with a local phone
-- Clone repo, install requirements, copy `config.example.toml` to `config.toml`, fill out the config
+- Clone repo, copy `config.example.toml` to `config.toml`, fill out the config
 - Open a supported MITM on your phone.
 Set POST destination to your endpoint from config.toml (default: http://{computer IP}:3335)
+- Make sure you use python 3.10+

+### Using Poetry

+- If you haven't already, I recommend [installing Poetry](https://python-poetry.org/docs/#installation)
-- Run `trafficlight.py`.
-You should use Python 3.10
+- Run `poetry install`
+- To start, run `poetry run trafficlight` in your TrafficLight root directory

+### Not using Poetry

+- Run `pip install -r requirements.txt`
+- To start, run `python3 traffic_light.py` in your TrafficLight root directory

 ### Supporting MITMs